golemfactory/golem-wiki/Products/Brass-Beta/Being-a-Requestor.md

 To add a file via drag and drop, simply drag a file (or multiple files inside a folder, in case of tasks with multiple resources) onto the Task view, and the task will be added.

 ?> **Note**: On Windows users can add a folder with files using the add task button and single files with drag & drop, On OS X users can add a file and folder in both, On Linux users can add a single file with drag & drop, On Ubuntu users can add a folder with drag & drop and add task button.

+3. **You can also create a task via [CLI](/Products/Brass-Beta/Command-line-interface?id=task-create-create-a-task-from-file-note-no-client-side-validation-is-performed-yet-this-will-change-in-the-future) from a `.json` file.**

 #### Task Settings
 ![installer](/img/usage/task_settings.jpg)